List of Totally Spies! characters: Trent

 Trent is Mandy's intern who debuts as a regular character in season 6.
 He drives Mandy around in a golf cart, and does errands such as buying her drinks and magazines, carrying her shopping bags, and shading and fanning her in the heat.
 He wears a dress shirt with a black vest and slacks.
 He serves as the episodic villain in "Trent Goes Wild" where, during his memory wipe at WOOHP, he accidentally absorbs the DNA of an evil scorpion man.
 He then becomes a cool dude at Mali-U, and takes revenge against Mandy for the abuse she has laid on him.

 Virgil

 Virgil is the supervisor at the coffee store where Alex, Sam, and Clover take on part-time jobs in season 5.
 He first appears in "Evil Professor".
 He appears in several episodes including "The Show Must Go On...
 Or Else" where he is transformed to become an actor in a western, In "Zero To Hero", he asks out Alex, who considers him just a friend.
 When the date goes terribly wrong because of his clumsiness and bad luck, he later discovers the girls are spies and uses a serum to bulk up in order to be a superhero, concocting dangerous situations where he can save her.

 Zerlina

-Zerlina (season 7; voiced by Déborah Claude in the French dub, and by Alana Barrett-Atkins in the English dub) is Jerry's daughter and the new president of WOOHP following her father's retirement.
+Zerlina Lewis (season 7; voiced by Déborah Claude in the French dub, and by Alana Barrett-Atkins in the English dub) is Jerry's daughter and the new president of WOOHP following her father's retirement.